Putin must lose Ukraine war, Nato chief says

 But Stoltenberg also pointed to potential flashpoints in the High North.

-"We also have to take it seriously when leading Russian politicians threaten to break the delimitation line agreement with Norway," he said, referring to the Russian-Norwegian boundary in the Barents Sea and Arctic Ocean.
+"We also have to take it seriously when leading Russian politicians threaten to break the delimitation line agreement with Norway," he said, referring to a Russian-Norwegian boundary in the Barents Sea and Arctic Ocean.

 He described the situation in Ukraine as a "brutal and bloody war of attrition" with Russian "attacks on civilians and destruction not seen since World War Two".